Hucaru/Valhalla/README.md

 - [ ] Whisphers

 Cashshop server:

-## TODO:
-- Redo nx parsing before adding more features that use it

 ## Acknowledgements
 - Sunnyboy for providing a [list](http://forum.ragezone.com/f921/library-idbs-versions-named-addresses-987815/) of idbs for which this project would not have started